 Thousands of tightly-packed anti-lockdown protesters marched up Whitehall with some chanting “freedom” to the beat of a drum.BBC – 20th March 2021

 So whilst Spring was technically right she was deliberately being misleading.
 When working as a reporter at a rally it is proper to give an estimate of the numbers in attendance.
 You wouldn’t expect a football commentator to refer to full a stadium of say 50K people as “more than 5K in attendance”.
 Why would you do that if not to play down the numbers?
-When called out and exposed on this, what did she do?
+When called out and exposed for this, what did she do?

 She sought refuge behind emotionality again.